 Ayesha has been getting stuck into everything from brand photography for our website to helping out around the studio.

-Find out more about Ayesha in our interview below, and check out her work on Instagram.
+Find out more about Ayesha in our interview below.

 Hi!
 I’m Ayesha and have been interning with Studio Seventeen for a couple months as part of my degree’s placement year.
 I study Graphic Design and Communication at the University of Leeds and have been lucky enough to work for Studio Seventeen as their creative intern.